-3. Depression.
-The known connection between heart disease and depression is so strong, that a history of major depression is considered a powerful independent predictor of future cardiac events.
-Negative emotional states such as depression set off a cascade of hormones that have profound impacts on the body.
-Depression, for example, has been associated with the following:
+The connection between heart disease and emotions is so strong that a history of major depression or chronic anxiety is considered to be a powerful independent predictor of future cardiac events.
+Negative emotional states such as depression and anxiety set off a cascade of stress hormones that have profound negative effects on your body, including:

 - Higher resting heart rate

-Making matters worse, people who are anxious, angry, frustrated, sad, lonely, or depressed are more likely to use poor health habits, such as smoking, overeating, avoiding exercise, using drugs and alcohol, and other poor self-care patterns, to try to balance their emotions.
-If you are depressed, it's important to seek out a mental health professional to get to the root of the issue.
+Making matters worse, people who are depressed, anxious, sad, frustrated, or angry are more likely to indulge in poor health habits such as smoking, overeating, avoiding exercise, and using drugs or alcohol to try to balance their emotions.
+If you are depressed or chronically anxious, it's important to seek out a mental health professional to get to the root of the issue.